webpack/webpack.js.org/src/content/concepts/module-federation.md

 `Uncaught TypeError: fn is not a function`

 You likely are missing the remote container, make sure its added.
-If you have the container loaded for the remote you are trying to consume, but still see this error, add the host’s remote container file to the HTML as well.
+If you have the container loaded for the remote you are trying to consume, but still see this error, add the host container's remote container file to the HTML as well.